-At Wells, the sustainability curriculum focuses on skill-building and emphasizes the ways that lessons affect daily life.
+At Wells, the undergraduate sustainability curriculum focuses on skill-building and emphasizes the ways that lessons affect daily life.
 Individuals who can make sustainable change are valuable in any setting, and the knowledge you gain will be a real asset in your career.

 The Center for Sustainability and the Environment at Wells provides additional learning opportunities through frequent guest speakers and workshops.
-Marian Brown, director of the center, organizes the Sustainability Perspectives Series, a series of regular informal presentations and discussions of current research or careers on the forefront of the field; coordinates the Sustainable Business Series alongside the Sullivan Center for Business and Entrepreneurship; and presents the annual Sustainability Speakers Series featuring a notable expert in environmental issues.
+Marian Brown, director of the center, organizes the Sustainability Perspectives Series, a series of regular informal presentations and discussions of current research or careers on the forefront of the sustainability field; coordinates the Sustainable Business Series alongside the Sullivan Center for Business and Entrepreneurship; and presents the annual Sustainability Speakers Series featuring a notable expert in environmental issues.
 In addition to showing the broad range of opportunities open to those with a passion for sustainable change, these events intentionally tie into coursework and topics discussed in the classroom.

 Because the study of sustainability connects to virtually any academic area, it’s an easy program to customize based on your specific interests and career objectives.
 At Wells, you’ll find a wide variety of minor program options you can choose from to complement your major in sustainability.
 We also offer a minor in sustainability as well as a minor in sustainable food systems.

 Sustainability strategies are increasingly vital to businesses around the globe: not only to help protect the environment, but to increase profits and manage risks.
 As a sustainability major at Wells, you’ll learn to help organizations to achieve their goals by ensuring that their business practices are economically, socially, and environmentally sustainable.